Rojan-J/Snake-game-project/README.md

 # STEP1
-- Basics of a snake game: Design a grid whithin which sbake can move and eat the fruit
+- Basics of a snake game: Design a grid whithin which snake can move and eat the fruit

 # STEP2
 - Graphical options: Adding feautres like background, sound, etc. to our snake.